 If you think your kid may be ready to start swimming competition, bring the topic up casually.
 Let them know that you aren’t pressuring them to get involved.
 Be completely up front with them about the number of practices, the types of activities they’ll have to engage in during practice, and the commitment level that will be required of them.
 If they seem to understand and they seem eager to join the team, they may be ready.

-In our next article, we’ll look at the two other factors you’ll want to consider: ability and maturity levels.
+In our Part 2, we’ll look at the two other factors you’ll want to consider: (2) Ability and (3) Maturity Levels.